 I am currently pursuing a graduate degree at Catholic University, and my dissertation/thesis will likely involve some work on authors who wrote in Greek and/or Latin.
 Can a certificate program help me prepare for this project?

 Yes, it can.
-It can also provide concrete evidence of your language skills to both your dissertation committee and the academic search committees who will consider your applications for college or university employment.
+It can also provide concrete evidence of your language skills both to your dissertation committee and to the academic search committees who will consider your applications for college or university employment.
 Depending upon the rotations of course offerings, you may even be able to select courses for your certificate work that have a direct bearing upon your dissertation topic.

 I am interested in pursuing a second career as a Latin teacher.
 I had four years of high school Latin and a couple semesters of it in college, but have not done much Latin since then.
 Can the department help me reach my goals?

 Yes, it can.
 The more time and energy you are able to commit to the study of Latin, the faster you can progress.
 For someone in your situation, the department would likely recommend the Certificate in Latin, ideally followed by the remainder of the formal M.A. program in Latin.
-You may be able to consider starting directly in the M.A. program if your Latin skills are fresh enough, but the certificate program can provide an ideal way to reacquaint yourself with the language while still earning some credit hours that can be counted towards the M.A. later, should you choose to apply to stay for it.
+You may be able to consider starting directly in the M.A. program if your Latin skills are fresh enough, but the certificate program can provide an ideal way to reacquaint yourself with the language while still earning some credit hours that can be counted towards the M.A. later, should you choose to apply for it.

-Certificates and classics "postbacs"
+Certificates as classics postbacs

 Logistics and language placement testing